Bronchiolitis is a chest condition that causes breathing problems in babies. It's catching so wash your hands before and after handling baby.

 - don't smoke in the house or around your baby

-- keep your baby away from other children so as not to spread the disease
+- keep your baby away from other children to stop bronchiolitis spreading

 - if your baby is miserable and upset, you can give paracetamol.
 (You must follow the dosage instructions on the bottle.
 It is dangerous to give more than the recommended dose)